rajendra627/k8s-bootcamp/security/README.md

 The PSPs can not only set constraints on what the pods can do, but also specify who is authorized to deploy pods with certain privileges.
 For example, you can specify that only certain users can deploy pods that share the [host network namespace](https://kubernetes.io/docs/concepts/policy/pod-security-policy/#host-namespaces).

-In order to leverage PSPs, you need to enable it on the cluster.
+In order to leverage PSPs, it needs to be enabled on the cluster.
 The quickest way to determine if PSPs are enabled is to run the following command:

 ```sh
 kubectl get psp